christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Hyperboreans were the proto-Asii.
 They were a real Bronze Age civilization in the Ural-Volga region of modern Russia who spread their culture southward via the Kurgan hypothesis (c.
 4000 BC).
 They were the survivors of the Doggerland (a vast temperate lowland connecting Britain to the continent) cataclysm (c.
 6150 BC), when a submarine landslide off Norway (the Storegga Slide) caused a massive tsunami that flooded the North Sea plain.
 The legends of an advanced people "from beyond the North Wind" living in a circular city (Plato's Atlantis) are memories of Doggerland's circular megalithic complexes.
 Their civilization was based on megalithic architecture and a sophisticated, rune-like symbolic language.
 After the flood, the survivors—the "Dragon Bloodline"—fled eastward to the Pontic-Caspian Steppe, becoming the equestrian Scythians.
 They carried with them the technology of megalith building (hence Stonehenge, built by their descendants as a memory of their lost homeland) and the core of the "Dragon" religion.

-The Greek Asii/Asiani/Asioi and the Latin Alani are the same people with regional names.
+The Asii/Asiani/Asioi and the Alani are the same people with regional names.
+Ptolemy (fl.
+127-148 AD) records that one of the Alan tribes in the vicinity of the Don was called the Asaioi—the ancestors of the modern Ossetians (https://jis.ut.ac.ir/article_76722.html).
 The name Alan is an Iranian dialectal form of the Old Iranian word Aryāna, which means "Aryan".
 It is a direct cognate of Iran.

 The Roxolani (-olani = - alani) were the same tribe.
+Historian George Vernadsky suggested that the name Rocas (a tribe conquered by the Ostrogoths in the 4th century) may be a corruption of Ruxs-As—"Light-Asii".
+The Rosomoni, mentioned by Jordanes, may also be related, interpreted as the "Ros Men".
+The name "Rus" is not a Viking invention.
+It is the Asii self-designation—the "Shining Asii" who later gave their name to the Russians.
+The Roxolani are the bridge between the ancient Asii and the modern Russian people.

 When Alexander (Al-As-andros = the Asii Lord Man) married Roxana he was marring a heiress to the Roxolani.
 Al-As-andros = As-andros = Asander.
 The exact same title.

+The Assi were the zero-point of history.
+Every royal title with As- , every god with As- , every place with As- , every word for being and bone in the Indo-European family, is a fossil of their administration.

 **The Asii Global Lexicon (Proving their Reach).**